bhermanmit/ans_cd/source/insts/podium_inst_32.rst

 University of Pittsburgh - Podiums
 ----------------------------------

-* :download:`Rita Patel, University of Pittsburgh.
+* `Rita Patel, University of Pittsburgh.
 Creation of a Coursera Course in Nuclear Science and Technology.
-Education, Training & Workforce Development <../docs/147.pdf>`
+Education, Training & Workforce Development <../_static/docs/147.pdf>`_